Nonsense-mediated decay: Mutations

 Although nonsense-mediated mRNA decay reduces nonsense codons, mutations can occur that lead to various health problems and diseases in humans.
 A dominant-negative or deleterious gain-of-function mutation can occur if premature terminating (nonsense) codons are translated.
 NMD is becoming increasingly evident in the way it modifies phenotypic consequences because of the broad way it controls gene expression.
-For instance, the blood disorder Beta thalassemia is inherited and caused by mutations within the upstream of the β-globin gene.
+For instance, the blood disorder Beta thalassemia is inherited and caused by mutations within the upstream region of the β-globin gene.
 An individual carrying only one affected allele will have no or extremely low levels of the mutant β-globin mRNA.
-An even more severe form of the disease can occur called thalassemia intermedia or ‘inclusion body’ thalassemia.
+An even more severe form of the disease can occur called thalassemia intermedia or 'inclusion body' thalassemia.
 Instead of decreased mRNA levels, a mutant transcript produces truncated β chains, which in turn leads to a clinical phenotype in the heterozygote.

 Nonsense-mediated decay mutations can also contribute to Marfan syndrome.
 This disorder is caused by mutations in the fibrillin 1 (FBN1) gene and is resulted from a dominant negative interaction between mutant and wild-type fibrillin-1 gene.

+Regulating immunogenic frameshift-derived antigens

+NMD plays a role in the regulation of immunogenic frameshift-derived antigens.
+Frameshift mutations often result in the production of aberrant proteins that can be recognized as neoantigens by the immune system, particularly in cancer cells.
+However, frameshift mutations often lead to the translation of an out-of-frame PTC that can activate NMD to degrade these mutant mRNAs before they are translated into proteins, thereby reducing the presentation of these potentially immunogenic peptides on the cell surface via HLA class I molecules.
+This modulation of immunogenicity means that frameshift-derived neoantigens only contribute to the response to immune checkpoint inhibition if they arise from mutations in parts of the genome that are not recognized by NMD.